janwilmake/x-cli/README.md

 # Post linked to the repo in cwd
 $ xy hello, world!

-# Post without creating a thread
+# Post without connecting to a github repo
 $ xy -n hello, world!

 # Open your current thread in browser when needed